 This school encourages children to develop an awareness of the universal moral principles of right and wrong, justice and fairness and a proper concern for the fate of others and the world.

 Haseltine is a community built upon the diversity of its nationalities, cultures and faiths.
-As a school we aim to celebrate this diversity and offer a welcoming and inclusive environment for all out pupils, including new arrivals and non-native English speakers.
+As a school we aim, through our RE curriculum, to educate about and celebrate this diversity and offer a welcoming and inclusive environment for all our pupils.

 Relevant and engaging religious and ideological debate

-The key aim of World Beliefs is to involve our children in religious and ideological debate in a way which is both relevant and engaging.
-World Beliefs seeks to provide an opportunity for our children to explore the huge variety of religious communities and beliefs that exist both within the classroom, school, community and world around them in order to gain a deeper understanding and respect for them.
+The key aim of RE and World Beliefs is to involve our children in religious and ideological debate in a way which is both relevant and engaging.
+We seek to provide an opportunity for our children to explore the huge variety of religious communities and beliefs that exist both within the classroom, school, community and world around them in order to gain a deeper understanding and respect for them.